Elyakim Haetzni

 Elyakim Haetzni (אליקים העצני; 22 June 1926 – 18 September 2022) was a German-born Israeli lawyer, settlement activist and politician who served as a member of the Knesset for Tehiya from 1990 until 1992.
+He is regarded as the father of the Israeli settler movement.

-Biography
+Early life and career

-Born Georg Bombach in Kiel in 1926, Haetzni emigrated to Mandatory Palestine in 1938 with his parents and sister, settling in the Kerem Avraham neighbourhood of Jerusalem.
+Haetzni was born Georg Bombach in 1926 in Kiel.
+He attended Reformrealgymnasium Humboldt-Schule until 22 December 1937, when he was expelled as the last Jewish student, instead enrolling at a private school.
+Haetzni emigrated to Mandatory Palestine in 1938 with his parents and sister, following the Kristallnacht pogroms.
+The family settled in the Kerem Avraham neighbourhood of Jerusalem.
 He studied at the Mizrachi Teachers' Seminary in Jerusalem, and was a member of the Haganah.
 He was severely wounded in the 1948 Arab-Israeli War and spent eighteen months in hospital.
 He went on to attend the Hebrew University of Jerusalem, graduating with a law degree in 1954.
-Whilst a student he established the Sherut HaMitnavdim volunteer organisation, which helped new immigrants and protested government corruption, with Haetzni himself renouncing his membership of the ruling Mapai party.
+Whilst a student, he was a founding member of the Sherut HaMitnavdim volunteer organisation, which helped new immigrants.
+He was a member of the youth wing of the Mapai.